pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/09_Relation_Types.md

 # Relation Datatypes

-## Href, Multihref and Object Data Fields
+## 1:1 Relation (Href), 1:n Relation (Multihref/Objects)

-Href, multihref and objects are pure relation data types, which means they represent a relation to an other Pimcore element (document, asset, object).
-The href and multihref data types can store relations to any other Pimcore element.
+These data types are pure relation data types, which means they represent a relation to any other Pimcore element (document, asset, object).
 In the object field definition there is the possibility to configure which types and subtypes of elements are allowed.
 The configuration screen for restrictions is shown below.

-The difference between href and multihref is, that a href represents a :1 relation, whereas a a multihref can be a :n relation.

-The objects field allows relations to one or more objects, but no other elements.
-Therefore the restriction settings for objects are limited to object classes.
+The objects data type is kind of obsolete, since the entire functionality is also provided by the all-purpose 1:n relation data type (Multihref).

 ![Relation Configuration](../../../img/classes-datatypes-relation1.png)

-Multihref and objects are grid widgets in the UI.
 The width and height of the input widget can be configured in the object class settings.
 For a href only the width can be configured, since it is represented by a single drop area.
 Lazy Loading is explained further below in the section about relations and lazy loading.